antonata-c/antonata-c/README.md

 - 🌍 I am fluent in Russian and proficient in English (B2).

-- 💼 I am currently contributing my skills and knowledge as part of the team at ProninTeam.
+- 💼 I am currently contributing my skills and knowledge as part of the team at Selectel.

 ### Contacts:
 <p align="left">